 In his attempts to get the better of Marsh, Cope made himself one of the most productive fossil hunters in history, naming more than 1,200 vertebrate species and publishing more than 1,400 papers.
 In 1877, he bought The American Naturalist journal, in order to better disseminate his work.
 He also founded his own scientific rule.
 Today, paleontologists commonly refer to the tendency of animal and plant lineages to get bigger over time as "Cope's rule" because he established the principle in the 19th century.
 Initially accepted, the idea came under criticism in the 1970s, and evolutionary biologist Stephen Jay Gould later described the rule as a "psychological artifact."
 More recent studies, however, have suggested that the rule has validity.

-Cope even willed his own body to science, but when his bones were delivered, they were badly decalcified and shelved.
+Determined to make a lasting mark, Cope even willed his own body to science, but when his bones were delivered, they were badly decalcified and shelved.
 His skeleton eventually wound up in the Wistar Institute in Philadelphia where it was retrieved by Louie Psihoyos (a National Geographic photographer researching a dinosaur book) and eventually relayed to paleontologist Bob Bakker.
 In 1993, Bakker wrote a description of Cope as the type specimen — the example by which the species is measured — for Homo sapiens.
 (Cope's brain remains in the Wistar Institute, near that of another great 19th-century paleontologist: Joseph Leidy.)

 Fanatical commitment to science aside, Cope often engaged in behavior that, by today's standards of science, qualify as criminal.
 When he'd finished excavating a particular site, he would order his assistants to dynamite it, rendering it useless for any other fossil digger.
 Yet his own unscrupulousness didn't prevent him from seeing himself as a victim.
 Among the species he named was a marsupial mammal he dubbed Anisonchus cophater, or "jagged-toothed Cope hater."